wso2/docs-apk/en/docs/create-api/rate-limiting/add-new-rate-limiting-policies-via-crs.md

     To get familiar with the concept of Rate Limiting, see [Rate Limiting Overview](./rate-limiting-policy-overview.md).

 You need to define the API Policies as separate Custom Resources (CRs) when creating an API using the Kubernetes Command Line Interface (kubctl).
-Let's get familiar with the [API-level](#api-level) and [Operation-level](#operation-level) configurations that you will use to add Rate Limiting Policies and also the [configurations definitions](#configuration-definitions).
+Let's get familiar with the [API-level](#api-level) and [Operation-level](#operation-level) configurations and the [configurations definitions](#configuration-definitions) that you will use to add Rate Limiting Policies..

 ## API-level